 Adding the code to your website is easy – and some popular providers even have a WordPress plugin – but in order to actually send out the notifications, you’ll need a push notification provider.
 Similar to an email service provider, like ConvertKit or MailChimp.

-Luckily, some of the popular push notification service providers have a free plan – if you’re below a certain number of push subscribers – so you can get started at no cost.
+Luckily, some push notification services have a free plan – if you’re below a certain number of push subscribers – so you can get started at no cost.

 We like PushEngage and their Forever Free plan for up to 2,500 subscribers.
 PushEngage works with a variety of browsers, including Firefox and Chrome, for both desktop and mobile.